MUSM/CEP 300 – Tour Guiding for Palazzo Vecchio (Community Engagement Practicum)

 Both the ISI Florence professor and the Mus.e Firenze tutor will support the selected student.
 Also, they will take care of the organizational aspects pertaining to the internship.

-The aim of the first part of the semester is to prepare students to guide independently a tour of English speaking visitors through the Palazzo Vecchio.
+The aim of the first part of the semester is to prepare students to guide independently a tour of English-speaking visitors through the Palazzo Vecchio.
 The tours run for approximately 1 hour, thus totaling 120 hours by the end of the semester.
-Students commit for 12 hours per week, including two weekends per month.
+Students commit to 12 hours per week, including two weekends per month.
 During the second part of the semester, students will hone their critical thinking and develop skills to communicate effectively to a varied audience ranging from kids to senior tourists.

 Seminar Description

-The seminar includes 50-minute weekly meetings and is based on readings, interactive class discussions, lectures and examining communication and public speaking skills in culturally different settings, though always in the context of arts and history.
+The seminar includes 50-minute weekly meetings and is based on readings, interactive class discussions, lectures, and examining communication and public speaking skills in culturally different settings, though always in the context of arts and history.
 Throughout the course, students complete weekly writing assignments (research papers) and prepare a final project under the supervision of their course instructor.

 Objectives